luizbgomide/EclipsePhase2e-ptbr/src.clean_html/08/07-media-and-entertainment.md

 ### Experience Playback

 XP media is a mix of amateur and professional.
 Anyone can and does make XP, so the mesh is flooded with shared clips of every conceivable subject matter.
 They are favorited as they allow viewers experiences they otherwise have no opportunity to have, from hyperelite soirées to gatecrashing missions.
 XP is also versatile, as it can be viewed as POV video via AR.
 The real bite to XP, however, is in the emotive channels.
-Nothing provides a rush like the actual X-caster's adrenaline, fear, or arousal.
+Nothing provides a rush like the actual X-caster’s adrenaline, fear, or arousal.
 Obsessive fans have been known to mimic their favorite X-casters' emotional states with psychosurgery.
 The personal nature of XP also sometimes creates problems for professional X-casters when fandom has escalated to stalking.

 While XP reporting dominates newsfeeds, media companies continue to break ground with XP dramas and action sims.
 Like AR media, these are loaded with enhanced features and allow you to switch to the POV of different characters.
 Actors with strong or unique emotive outputs are highly valued.